jayrbolton/postcss-walk/README.md

 # postcss-watch

-Simple helper module that you can import and use to create a postcss watch
+Simple helper module that you can import and use to create a postcss watcher script

 ```js
 const postcssWatch = require('postcss-watch')